 Writing your own WordPress plugin is not that difficult if you are a web developer with basic PHP skills.
 The only thing you will need, coupled with your PHP skills, is some direction, some resources, a little information on how WordPress expects your plugin to behave and, most importantly, a great idea.

-If you are a newbie, don’t be put off or daunted by all the code, ultimately a plugin is only program, a set of functions, that adds a specific set of features and services that can be executed in different sections of your WordPress site.
+If you are a newbie, don’t be put off or daunted by all the code, ultimately a plugin is only a program, a set of functions, that adds a specific set of features and services that can be executed in different sections of your WordPress site.

-This article covers WordPress Plugin Development, from tutorials, useful resources, how-tos, guides and some cheat sheets.
+This article covers WordPress Plugin Development, from tutorials, useful resources, how-tos, guides, and some cheat sheets.